alonso284/MarkDown-Table-Of-Contents-Generator/README.md

 ## TODO
 - Allow user to add a brief description to a header in the table of contents
-- Write manual
-- Allow overwrite
+- Find a way to overwrite table of content
-- Include after first title